SFNE Applauds Strengthened Section 232 Tariffs Supporting Domestic Industry

 FOR IMMEDIATE RELEASE

-CHICAGO – On behalf of its more than 1,000 members that fabricate structural and bridge steel, the American Institute of Steel Construction (AISC) commends the Administration’s recent updates to the Section 232 Tariffs, reinforcing a commitment to fair trade and a strong domestic steel industry.
+PORTLAND, ME – On behalf of its members that fabricate structural and bridge steel, the Steel Fabricators of New England (SFNE) commends the Administration’s recent updates to the Section 232 Tariffs, reinforcing a commitment to fair trade and a strong domestic steel industry.

 These updates, including the implementation of a 25% tariff on the full value of imported structural steel products fabricated abroad (10% if using American-made steel), represent another important step toward ensuring a level playing field for American fabricators and manufacturers.
 By addressing ongoing challenges posed by unfairly traded imports, the policy helps sustain domestic production, protect skilled jobs, and strengthen the U.S. supply chain.